Politics, Public Space and the Arts: Strategies of Knowledge Production

 23 - 31 May 2014

-A workshop within the ANCB programme No Space Without Traits: Borders and Strategies of Knowledge, in collaboration with the TU Berlin, Technion Haifa and with support from the DAAD
+In collaboration with TU Berlin, Technion Haifa and with support from the DAAD

 Theory nowadays can no longer be conceived as simply abstract and homogeneous.
 It has to take into account the general fragmentation of our world.
 With regards to the city, the task is to find forms of episteme (assured knowledge) that are able to record the temporal and ephemeral nature of public space.
 As, by definition, knowledge is always fragmented, heterogeneous and pluralistic, the concrete – as opposed to the abstract – is to be discovered within the manifold and ever changing articulations of urban life.